AldosAC/GitFlowLab/README.md

 If the remote contains work that you do not have, such as if someone else had pushed a commit to that branch which you haven't pulled down yet, the push will fail.
 You'll need to pull the changes down, merge them with your own and then push your work up to the remote again.

+#TODO - Add section on merging

+#TODO - Add section on standard workflow with links to Gitflow/Trunk workflows

+#TODO - Add module demoing reverting a commit

+#TODO - Split Git Ignore section off into a module
 ## Git Ignore File
 Sometimes we're working with files that contain sensitive information.
 We also often use tools which create local config files.
 Maybe we've got a bunch of large modules that were installed by something like NPM?